Chart Color Schemes

 Infrastructure

-Seventeen Mile Rocks - Sinnamon Park has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Seventeen Mile Rocks - Sinnamon Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 17 projects that may impact the area.
-Notable ones include Verandah Estate, Mt Ommaney Shopping Centre Entertainment Precinct, Sinnamon Village Precinct Expansion, and Mt Ommaney Shopping Centre Rebel Sport Extension.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 17 projects likely affecting the region.
+Notable initiatives include Verandah Estate, Mt Ommaney Shopping Centre Entertainment Precinct, Sinnamon Village Precinct Expansion, and Darra Mixed-Use Commercial.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.